Spectral Form Factor of Gapped Random Matrix Systems: Spectral Form Factor of Wishart Ensembles

 The series expansion truncates to a finite polynomial of degree $N$ in $x_1-x_2$ due to the fact that $\frac{d^k}{dx^k}L_n^{(\alpha)}(x)=0$ when $k>n$.
 The coefficients $b_n(N,\Gamma,x_2)$ themselves are polynomials in $x_2$.
 From this it follows that:

 In this form, it is completely clear for any given finite $N$ it is, in principle, possible to get an exact result.
-This is because by expanding out the terms in the square brackets we will obtain terms involving products of $x_1$ and $x_2$ which can be integrated term by term exactly.
+This is because by expanding out the terms in the square brackets we will obtain terms involving products of $x_1$ and $x_2$ which can be integrated term by term exactly\footnote{We also refer the reader to \cite{Forrester_2021} for a more mathematically precise treatment of the connected form factor of Wishart ensembles.}.
 Even for relatively small values of $N$ the number of terms involved becomes quite large and although the results are exact it is difficult to extract physics from such a result.
 Nonetheless, the exact result gives us something to compare our approximations and numerical computations to.
 In particular, in Figure \ref{N5NumVsAnalyticConFF} we give a few plots of the exact connected form factor for $N=5$ and compare to numerical simulations of the averaged form factor (averaged over 300 samples) and find agreement between the two approaches.

 Thus far, we have discussed the connected form factor in terms of the exact formulation in terms of orthogonal polynomials.
 We found that although one can in principle compute things exactly for any $N$ the physics is obscured due to the sheer number of terms involved.
 The goal of the analysis to follow is to provide a more coarse grained way to analyze the connected part of the form factor similar in sprit to the analysis we did for the disconnected form factor.
 Although we will sacrifice precision in such computations we will gain more physical insight into what role various parameters defining our system has on the connected part of the spectral form factor.